joshcanhelp/josh-to-11/content/post/2020-08-30-wordpress-unit-testing.md

 - A lot of logic can also gather in `wp_localize_script()` calls and testing manually for specific text and values is tedious and error-prone

 To see how to test whether scripts/styles are loaded and what localization was added, [see this method](https://github.com/joshcanhelp/wp-unit-test-helpers/blob/v0.1.0/src/helpers/wpScriptsHelper.php#L17-L36).
 If you're using that library in your tests, [see this test file](https://github.com/joshcanhelp/wp-test-plugin/blob/master/tests/testEnqueuedStyleWpTestCase.php) for how the methods are called.
 Otherwise, you can recreate that method in your bootstrap file and call within your tests.

+## I hope that helped!

+This post ended up at 23 pages printed, generated 2 GitHub repos, and took about 6 months to write!
+Hopefully you found it helpful or, at the very least, enlightening on your path to writing tests for WordPress.

 <a id="references"></a>
 {% h2br %}References / Resources{% endh2br %}